 Recently whilst my car was in for a service, I was given the keys to a 2018 Mini Cooper Hatch courtesy car (let's just call it a Mini Cooper).
 This particular model was red, with a black roof, matching black wheels… oh and those infamous union jack tail-lights (which I love by the way).

 There’s just something brilliantly likeable about Mini Coopers, isn’t there?
-So much so that they never fail to get my attention on the roads.
-With an array of options they’re hugely personable, every time I see one I get lost in thought about how I’d spec one of my own.
+So much so they never fail to get my attention on the roads.
+With an array of options they’re hugely personable, every time I see one I get lost in thought about how I’d spec my own.

 Mini’s, especially Mini Coopers evoke a sense of pride, if it’s yours, you want to show it off like a prize horse.
 I couldn’t wait to park up somewhere scenic and take pictures of it… it fits so well with the English country side!